What it is and why it matters

 - Use a visual that conveys the information in the best and simplest form for your audience.

-The cardinality of the columns you are trying to visualize is a factor.
-Cardinality is the uniqueness of data values contained in a column.
-High cardinality means there is a large percentage of totally unique values (e.g., bank account numbers, because each item should be unique).
+There are factors you should consider, such as the cardinality of columns you’re trying to visualize.
+High cardinality means there’s a large percentage of unique values (e.g., bank account numbers, because each item should be unique).
 Low cardinality means a column of data contains a large percentage of repeat values (as might be seen in a “gender” column).

-One of the biggest challenges for nontechnical and business users in producing data visualizations is deciding which visual should be used to represent the data accurately.
+One of the biggest challenges for business users is deciding which visual should be used to best represent the information.
 SAS Visual Analytics uses intelligent autocharting to create the best possible visual based on the data that is selected.
-It is important to note that autocharting may not always create the exact visualization you had in mind.
-In that case, you can select a specific visual to create.

-When you are first exploring a new data set, autocharts are especially useful because they provide a quick view of large amounts of data.
-This data exploration capability is helpful even to experienced statisticians as they seek to speed up the analytic life cycle process because it eliminates the need for repeated sampling to determine which data is appropriate for each model.
+When you’re first exploring a new data set, autocharts are especially useful because they provide a quick view of large amounts of data.
+This data exploration capability is helpful even to experienced statisticians as they seek to speed up the analytics lifecycle process because it eliminates the need for repeated sampling to determine which data is appropriate for each model.